satgit62/Ultimate-HyperHDR-Ambilight-fine-tuning-experience-for-LG-webOS-with-new-LUT-calibration-/README.md

 # 2. HyperHDR installation instructions:

+Minimum HyperHDR v21 beta1 is required for this feature

 * a.
 Start HyperHDR app and stop the services/daemon.
 * b.
 Start webOS Dev Manager on the PC and uninstall HyperHDR.
 * c.
-Install HyperHDR version 21.0.0.0alpha0 Build ai_calibration branch from attachment (org.webosbrew.hyperhdr.loader_0.2.0_all.ipk).
+Install HyperHDR version HyperHDR v21 beta2 from attachment (org.webosbrew.hyperhdr.loader_0.2.0_all.ipk).
 * d.
 Start HyperHDR app and start the services/daemon.
 * e.
 Reboot.
 Make sure that Quick Start+ in the menu of your LG is switched off.
 * f.
 Use FileZilla or webOS Dev Manager to delete the 50 MB file “flat_lut_lin_tables.3d” from `/media/developer/apps/usr/palm/services/org.webosbrew.hyperhdr.loader.service/hyperhdr/`.